python-virtualenvwrapper/virtualenvwrapper/docs/source/plugins.rst

  Extension Plugins
 ===================

-virtualenvwrapper adds several extension points for modifying its behavior.
+virtualenvwrapper includes several ways to modify its behavior.
 End-users can use shell scripts or other programs for personal customization (see :ref:`scripts`).
 Extensions can also be implemented in Python by using Distribute_ *entry points*, making it possible to share common behaviors between systems.

 Defining an Extension
 =====================